Alright! Life update here for you all!

 It has been almost three months now since I stopped my previous treatment and 9 months since my surgery.
 Wow a lot has happened this year… Any ways!
 My bones have had some time to rebuild, my immune system is finally on the rise and what does that mean?!?
 A new treatment….
 YAY!… *roles eyes* For the last three months all I have been on is a progesterone pill to help prevent my cycle.
 So now it is time for something a bit more… serious again.
 Fingers crossed it should not be as bad as all that I was on before.

 The medication I will be starting is a GNRH-agonist meaning it binds to estrogen receptors preventing the body from creating more.
 It is similar to the injection I was on before but doesn’t cause quite as extreme of a physiologic effect.
 I will go into this more in another post.
 Unfortunately there were a few endometriotic lesions my surgeon was unable to completely excise.
 These lesions will continue to produce their own estrogen.
-The medication I am starting will simply lower the overall systemic estrogen levels in my body in hopes of slowing the progression and regrowth of endometriosis and preventing estrogen positive cancer cells from rearing their nasty head.
-All my check ups and imaging have come back NED and I would like to keep it that way.
+The medication I am starting will simply lower the overall systemic estrogen levels in my body in hopes of preventing flairs of endometriosis and pain.
+Sadly it does not prevent progression of the disease.

 I am still struggling with a few issues though.
 My back pain attempts to pop back up every now and then.
 Luckily no where near the level of pain I experienced pre-surgery.
 I have discussed a future surgery with my surgeon.
 Bowl recessions and excision of endometriosis implants in my lumbar nerves may be needed.
 Also, I have been having tearing pains on the right side of my lower abdomen.
 During abdominal palpation my internal structures “do not glide like they are suppose to” (my Dr.’s words).
 He told me it is called a partial frozen pelvis.
 What does that mean?
 Well basically in a healthy person organs are supposed to move around and glide freely.
 In my pelvis, endometriosis and surgery caused a lot of trauma around my right ovary.
 This trauma initiated my body to lay down fibrous adhesions making my origins on my right side immobile.
 Like they are frozen in a block of ice.
 Most the time it just feels like pressure.
 But sometimes when I bend over and then stand up too quickly they can tear causing shooting pain.
 This is another reason I am gonna wait as long as possible before surgery #2.
 I don’t want any more adhesions.
 And lastly I have been struggling with crazy fatigue and joint pain.